dotnet/docs-maui/docs/fundamentals/localization.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/fundamentals-localization)

 Localization is the process of adapting an app to meet the specific language or cultural requirements of a target market.
-To localize an app, its text and images may need to be translated into multiple languages.
+To localize an app, its text and images might need to be translated into multiple languages.
 A localized app automatically displays translated text based on the culture settings of the device.

 .NET includes a mechanism for localizing apps using [resource files](/dotnet/core/extensions/create-resource-files).
 A resource file stores text and other content as name/value pairs that allow the app to retrieve content for a provided key.
 Resource files allow localized content to be separated from app code.
 In addition to storing text, resource files can also store images and binary data.
 However, devices have a range of screen sizes and densities and each platform has functionality for displaying density-dependent images.
 Therefore, platform functionality should be used for localizing images instead of storing them in resource files.